wang-bin/QtAV/doc/BuildQtAV.md

 It's strongly recommend not to build in source dir.

+    mkdir your_build_dir
     cd your_build_dir
     qmake QtAV_source_dir/QtAV.pro
     make

 qmake will run check the required libraries at the first time, so you must make sure those libraries can be found by compiler.

-Then qmake will create a cache file _.qmake.cache_ in your build dir.
+Then qmake will create a cache file `.qmake.cache` in your build dir.
 Cache file stores the check results, for example, whether portaudio is available.
-If you want to recheck, you can either delete _**.qmake.cache**_ and run qmake again, or run
+If you want to recheck, you can either delete `.qmake.cache` and run qmake again, or run

     qmake QtAV_source_dir/QtAV.pro  CONFIG+=recheck

 _WARNING_: If you are in windows mingw with sh.exe environment, you may need run qmake twice.
-I have not find out the reason!
+I have not found out the reason behind this phenomenon.

 ## 3. Make

 use make, jom, nmake or QtCreator to build it.

-## Build in Windows
+### Build on Windows

 You MUST setup the environment before qmake as mention at the beginning.

-#### Build In Visual Studio
+#### Build in Visual Studio

 I don't put any vs project file in QtAV, because it's easy to create by qmake.